This page is referenced by:

 - Keep records of your research and learning (this includes all essay notes and drafts and copies for assignments).

-Reminder: Starting on Wednesday the 9th (2020) at noon it'll be time for you to introduce yourself in the Sakai Forum.
+Reminder: Starting on Wednesday the 8th (2021) starting at 8 am it'll be time for you to start introducing yourselves to each other in the Sakai Forum.
 See the instructions above (in the section "This week's big question") for more details.